Optimizing Cellular Data Performance

 Signal Quality

-Cellular data is carried over long-range wireless signals, which can be impacted by many things between you and the tower.
+Cellular data is carried over long-range wireless signals, which can be affected by various factors between you and the tower.

-While the number of bars your device displays is not a direct indicator of the speeds you'll receive (we'll get into that a bit below), they are a decent indicator of the overall quality of your signal.
+While the number of bars your device displays is not a direct indicator of the speeds you'll receive (we'll discuss this further below), it is a decent indicator of the overall strength of your signal.

-If you have a strong signal, you stand better odds of not only having a faster connection but a more stable & reliable connection with fewer drops outs and variations.
+If you have a strong signal, you stand a better chance of not only having a faster connection but also a more stable and reliable connection with fewer dropouts and variations.

 Distance

-Each cellular carrier utilizes different frequency bands to make up its network, from low-band all the way up to super-high millimeter wave frequencies.
+Each cellular carrier utilizes different frequency bands to make up its network, ranging from low-band to super-high millimeter wave frequencies.

 Lower-frequency bands generally have greater range but slower speeds, while higher-frequency bands have shorter range but higher speeds.

 The further you are from the tower, the weaker your signal gets - and thus, your performance declines.
-You can help bridge the distance with stronger antennas and boosters to hear those weaker signals better.
+Antennas and, in some cases, signal boosters can help compensate.

-Every cell tower also has a software-defined maximum range, and if you are beyond it, you will not be able to connect, no matter how much boosting capability or a clear line of sight you have.
+Additionally, every cell tower also has a software-defined maximum range.
+If you exceed it, you will not be able to connect, regardless of signal strength.

 Nothing improves a wireless signal more than having nothing but air between the tower and the antenna you are using for your cellular device.